What to know about Elijah McClain's death and the criminal trial of two officers

 What to know about Elijah McClain’s death and the criminal trial of two officers

-The officers put McClain in a neck hold during the stop, and McClain can be heard on body camera footage saying he can’t breathe correctly.
-Defense attorneys argue the officers were properly performing their duties before paramedics gave McClain an overdose of a powerful sedative that led to complications causing his death.
+Cina said Tuesday that he didn’t have enough evidence to determine if McClain’s death was an accident or if the neck restraint used by officers contributed to it.

-A defense attorney suggested Tuesday that McClain’s attempts to resist the officers also could have contributed to his death by making it harder for him to breathe.
+The trial is expected to continue into next week and defense attorneys for the officers have not yet presented their case.
+Their questioning of prosecution witnesses already has revealed their strategy: Shift blame to the paramedics who injected the ketamine and even to McClain himself, by saying his struggles against the officers left him weakened and more susceptible to an overdose.

-Here’s what you need to know about McClain’s death and the monthlong trial underway in state court:
+Here’s what you need to know about McClain’s death and the trial underway in state court:

 A 911 caller reported McClain, who was wearing earbuds and listening to music, seemed “sketchy” and was waving his arms as he walked home from a convenience store in the city of Aurora, a suburb of Denver, on the night of Aug.
 24, 2019.
 The 23-year-old massage therapist was often cold and wore a runner’s mask and jacket despite the warm weather, according to the indictment.